edgebitio/enclaver/docs/deploy-aws.md

 On the EC2 machine, add this systemd unit which runs the Enclaver tool in a container, then runs your specified enclave image:

-TODO: this needs further testing
-TODO: update ports once final logic is in place
 ```systemd
 [Unit]
 Description=Enclaver